mdn/content/files/en-us/web/api/htmltrackelement/index.md

 _Inherits properties from its parent, {{domxref("HTMLElement")}}._

 - {{domxref("HTMLTrackElement.kind")}}
-  - : Is a string that reflects the {{htmlattrxref("kind", "track")}} HTML attribute, indicating how the text track is meant to be used.
+  - : A string that reflects the {{htmlattrxref("kind", "track")}} HTML attribute, indicating how the text track is meant to be used.
 Possible values are: `subtitles`, `captions`, `descriptions`, `chapters`, or `metadata`.
 - {{domxref("HTMLTrackElement.src")}}
-  - : Is a string that reflects the {{htmlattrxref("src", "track")}} HTML attribute, indicating the address of the text track data.
+  - : A string that reflects the {{htmlattrxref("src", "track")}} HTML attribute, indicating the address of the text track data.
 - {{domxref("HTMLTrackElement.srclang")}}
-  - : Is a string that reflects the {{htmlattrxref("srclang", "track")}} HTML attribute, indicating the language of the text track data.
+  - : A string that reflects the {{htmlattrxref("srclang", "track")}} HTML attribute, indicating the language of the text track data.
 - {{domxref("HTMLTrackElement.label")}}
-  - : Is a string that reflects the {{htmlattrxref("label", "track")}} HTML attribute, indicating a user-readable title for the track.
+  - : A string that reflects the {{htmlattrxref("label", "track")}} HTML attribute, indicating a user-readable title for the track.
 - {{domxref("HTMLTrackElement.default")}}
   - : A boolean value reflecting the {{htmlattrxref("default", "track")}} attribute, indicating that the track is to be enabled if the user's preferences do not indicate that another track would be more appropriate.
 - {{domxref("HTMLTrackElement.readyState")}} {{ReadOnlyInline}}